NVIDIA/spark-rapids/CONTRIBUTING.md

 - Make sure there are no relevant poms in "File->Settings->Build Tools->Maven->Ignored Files"
 - Restart IDEA and click "Reload All Maven Projects" again

-#### Bloop
+#### Bloop Build Server

 [Bloop](https://scalacenter.github.io/bloop/) is a build server and a set of tools around Build Server Protocol (BSP) for Scala providing an integration path with IDEs that support it.
-In fact, you can generate a bloop project from Maven just for the Maven modules and profiles you are interested in it.
-E.g., in order to generate Bloop projects the Spark 3.2.0 dependency just for the production code run:
+In fact, you can generate a Bloop project from Maven just for the Maven modules and profiles you are interested in.
+For example, in order to generate the Bloop projects for the Spark 3.2.0 dependency just for the production code run:

 ```shell script
 mvn install ch.epfl.scala:maven-bloop_2.13:1.4.9:bloopInstall -pl aggregator -am \
   -DdownloadSources=true \